Scofield-Idehen/Smart_Lottery/README.md

 2. After a period the contract automaticlly picks a 'RANDOM WINNER' programatically
 3. We will use CHAINLINK VRF and CHAINLINK Automation
     1. CHAINLINK VRF => Randomness
-    2. CHAINLINK AUTOMATION => Time based
+    2. CHAINLINK AUTOMATION => Time based trigger

+## Tests

+1. Write some deploy script
+2. Write some tests
+    1. It shoulf work on local chain
+    2. Forked Testnet
+    3. Forked Mainnet